Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-EiqFP9bm7v4.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: Will there be a roadmap again for Updates?
 https://www.youtube.com/watch?v=EiqFP9bm7v4
-This question was possibly duplicated with a more recent answer: [December 8th, 2020 Livestream Q&A: I would be interested to see your in-house roadmap](./yt-D0LY0PxkSJM.md) [https://www.youtube.com/watch?v=D0LY0PxkSJM](https://www.youtube.com/watch?v=D0LY0PxkSJM)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Please can I have the future Roadmap back, I need it in my life](./yt-AlerpJ2AaXQ.md) [https://www.youtube.com/watch?v=AlerpJ2AaXQ](https://www.youtube.com/watch?v=AlerpJ2AaXQ)

 ### Topics